openspyrit/spihim/readMe.md

 ![](setup.jpg)
 ### Mathematical Model
-The setup acquires M = α HF where F in **R** <sup>n x λ</sup> represents the sample hypercube, **H** <sup>m x n</sup> the measurement matrix, and α is a multiplicative factor that depends on  and the optical density.
+The setup acquires M = α HF where F in **R** <sup>n x λ</sup> represents the sample hypercube, H in **R** <sup>m x n</sup> the measurement matrix, and α is a multiplicative factor that depends on  and the optical density.
 The measurement matrix contains the patterns that are uploaded onto the DMD.
 Here, m represents the number of patterns, n the number of pixels of the patterns, and λ the number of spectral bins.

 The multiplicative factor is given by α = φ 10<sup>-OD</sup> Δt (in photons), where φ (in photons/s) represents the given light flux, OD is neutral optical density and Δt is the integration time.